Max Verstappen wins Dutch GP to overtake Hamilton in championship

 But Hamilton failed to make any impression on Verstappen.

-Pierre Gasly finished fourth, with Ferrari’s Charles Leclerc and Carlos Sainz fifth and sixth respectively.
+AlphaTauri’s Pierre Gasly finished fourth, with Ferrari’s Charles Leclerc and Fernando Alonso of Alpine fifth and sixth respectively.
+Carlos Sainz Jnr, Ferrari’s other driver, came in seventh place.

-In a race of few incidents, Lando Norris and Sergio Perez banged wheels in the battle for ninth.
-Perez took the position with Norris 10th for McLaren.
+In a race of few incidents, Lando Norris and Red Bull driver Sergio Perez banged wheels in the battle for eighth.
+Perez took the position with Norris 10th for McLaren behind Alpine’s Esteban Ocon.

 Join our new commenting forum